CIDgravity/cidg-docs/content/en/storage-providers/manage/pricing-models/index.md

 #### 2. Fallback behavior

 This feature is interesting, when a specific client, have a specific pricing or specific type of deals on top of what you offer by default.

 The incoming deal is first evaluated against the client pricing model, if no rules match, it's evaluated against the default pricing model.

+The "Fallback to default pricing model" setting is ignored when a pricing is set as the default pricing model.

 #### 3. Rules creation

 To match a rule, a deal needs first to fill all conditions except the price, then the price is compared.

 - **Type**: Deal TransferType : graphSync, HTTP, libP2P, etc, offline ...
 - **Verified**: Verified(Fil+) or unverified deals